I have an application that requires the use of two devices.

 Note: This configuration process is complex and might prove to be difficult for the unskilled user.

-It is assumed, that you have access to the database and can manage it.
+It is assumed that you have access to the database and can manage it.
 First of all, create a table in a database.
-Select any existing user database or create a new one.
-The simplest way is to use the MySQL Workbench.
-This software ships with a standard distribution and you can find it in the "MySQL" menu in the "Programs" group.
-In this example, we created a table called "data_log" in the test database "test".
-A structure of the table is shown in Fig.1 below.
+Select an existing user database or create a new one.
+The simplest way is to use MySQL Workbench.
+This software ships with a standard distribution, and you can find it in the "MySQL" menu in the "Programs" group.
+We will create a table called "data_log" in the "test" database in this example.
+The table's structure is shown in Fig.1 below.

 Fig.1.
 MySQL table.
 SQL script.

-Note that 4 columns have been added to the table, for all variables from both parsers and one ID column, which will contain an auto incremental value.
+Note that four columns have been added to the table, for all variables from both parsers and one ID column, which will contain an auto-incremental value.
 You can add more columns if you want or use tables with your structure.

-Note: You should specify unique columns names.
-Names which are reserved words of ANSI92 SQL cannot be used.
-In this example, we could use the name "Datetime" for the last column.
-However, as it is a reserved word, the name "DATESTAMP", has been used.
+Note: You should specify unique column names.
+You cannot use reserved words of the ANSI92 SQL standard in names.
+In this example, we could use the "Datetime" name for the last column.
+However, as it is a reserved word, we will use the "DATESTAMP" name instead.

 Now that our table is ready, the security within MySQL has to be addressed.
 Within MySQL, each user may be configured for access to specific tables only.
-In our example a new user could be created, or access could be granted for the table above to an existing user account.
+In our example, a new user could be created, or access could be granted for the table above to an existing user account.
 It is also possible to connect using an administrator account, which has full access rights.
-However, it is suggested that the administrator account be used for testing only.
+However, we suggest using the administrator account for testing only.
 We have created the user with the name of "test" (see Fig.2).

 Fig.2.
 Export to MySQL.
 The new MySQL user.

 By default, the user does not have any rights.
-Access should be granted for this use for writing to our table (Fig.3).
+It would be best to grant "write" access rights to the user to our table (Fig.3).

-The "SQL Database Professional" plug-in uses a direct access method, but the plug-in depends on the "libMySQL.dll" file.
-You can download this system library from the MySQL home page or from our site and place a file from the archive to your Windows\system32 folder.
-With the direct access method you should configure connection parameters with your database within this plug-in only.
+The "SQL Database Professional" plugin uses a direct access method, but the plugin depends on the "libMySQL.dll" file.
+You can download this system library from the MySQL home page or our site and place a file from the archive to your Windows\system32 folder.

-Ok, the database and table are both ready.
-Next go to the "SQL Database Professional" plug-in configuration window and open it using the common option on the left of the window (Fig.4).
+OK, the database and table are both ready.
+Next, go to the "SQL Database Professional" plugin configuration window and click the "Ñommon" button on the left of the window (Fig.4).

 Fig.4.
 Export to MySQL.
 SQL Database Prof. Enabling connection.

-The disabled state of the tick-box at pos. #1 enables writing to the database and the radio button at pos. #2 specifies that the database is to be kept open.
-This serves to minimize the writing time, at the same time may lock out other users from writing.
-The radio button at pos. #3 allows you to reconnect to a database, when a connection is lost.
+The disabled state of the tick-box at position #1 enables writing to the database, and the radio button #2 specifies that the database is to be kept open.
+This option serves to minimize the writing time and allows other users to write data to the same time without locks and freezes.
+The radio button #3 will enable you to reconnect to a database when a connection is lost.

-On the second page "Connection parameters" (Fig.5) you can specify the parameters of your database.
-Here select your database type "MySQL" (pos.1), specify the host and database name (pos.
-2), the user name and the password (pos.3).
+On the second "Connection parameters" page (Fig.5), you can specify the parameters of your database.
+Here select your database type "MySQL" (pos.1), set the host and database name (pos.
+2), the user name, and the password (pos.3).
 You should test the connection.
 Just click the "Test connection" button (pos.4).

 Fig.5.
 Export to MySQL.
 SQL Database Prof. Connection parameters.

-In our example no additional connection parameters are specified.
+In our example, no additional connection parameters are necessary.

-On the third page "Handling errors" of "SQL Database Professional" plug-in (Fig.6), specify how the software should react to errors which occur while writing to a database.
+On the third "Handling errors" page (Fig.6), specify how the software should react to errors that occur while the plugin writes data to a database.

 Fig.6.
 Export to MySQL.
 SQL Database Prof. Handling errors.

-In this example, 3rd option (pos. #1) was checked as the data is important and we require the program to operate regardless of the error.
-The other variants are normally used when testing the plug-in module with a new database.
-The option at the pos. #2 allows you to write a data for an invalid SQL query to a temporary file and restore it later, when problems with the configuration will be fixed.
-The options at the pos. #3 allows you specify the restoring mode.
-If your SQL queue (from the next page) contains more than one SQL query and one query depends on another, then you may select first radio item in this group.
+In this example, the 3rd option (pos. #1) was checked as the data is important, and we require the program to operate regardless of the error.
+You may use other variants when you test the plugin module with a new database.
+The option at position #2 allows you to write data for an invalid SQL query to a temporary file and restore it later when the configuration problems are fixed.
+The option at position #3 allows you to specify the restoring mode.
+If your SQL queue (from the next page) contains more than one SQL query and one query depends on another, you may select the first radio item in this group.

-The last page "SQL queue" (Fig.7) is very important.
-On this page the SQL query and the fields that you require to be bound to the variables names are specified.
-This plug-in allows you to use your own SQL statements and insert the data as you want.
-For example, you may use stored procedures or insert the data to multiple tables.
+The last "SQL queue" page (Fig.7) is significant.
+You can add a SQL statement and bind parser's variables to SQL query parameters.
+The plugin allows you to use your SQL statements and insert the data as you want.
+For example, you may use stored procedures or insert the data into multiple tables.